Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Song Lan’s hands tightened on him.
-The front of his body pushed against Wei Wuxian’s back as he marched him to Xue Yang.
+The front of his body pushed against Wei Wuxian’s back as he marched him toward Xue Yang.

 It did not matter that he was long dead, that he smelled of nothing except decay—Wei Wuxian had seen and heard him through A-Qing’s memories, had smelled the firesmoke on him as he did on the girl, and it seemed to him that those were different hands, that this was a different body, pushing him onto the grass until he tasted dirt in his mouth.

 He did not realize that his movements had stopped, that his eyes had closed, until his nose once again stung from the smell of guihua flowers.
 Xue Yang was standing before him and putting the white sword to his neck, pushing Song Lan’s hands away so he could hold Wei Wuxian in place instead.

 “I’ll take it from here,” he told the corpse in vicious hatred.
 “You go take care of the Ghost General now, mongrel.”

 Song Lan had no consciousness or will to reply with.
 He simply obeyed his master’s orders and left.
 Although a sword held by Xue Yang was just as much of a threat against Mo Xuanyu’s frail neck, the hand on Wei Wuxian’s shoulder was almost bracing.

 “What did you do with Wen Ning?”
 Wei Wuxian asked.

 It was better than to focus on why, exactly, the touch of a murderer felt more comforting than that of a dead man’s.